TareqNewazShahriar/getting-started-with-openai/README.md

 # getting-started-with-openai

+### Knowing the Models
+* `davinci`: `davinci-...` models are very useful to use a chat agent.
+If you train the model using some seed data (some instructions in plain text), it plays the role as instructed.

+### Important Links
+* Text generation Models Api documentation: https://platform.openai.com/docs/guides/text-generation
+* OpenAI API Parameters descriptions: https://platform.openai.com/docs/api-reference/chat/object#chat-create-seed
+* API Documentation link on Fine-tuning: https://platform.openai.com/docs/guides/fine-tuning

+### Notes
-To give you an idea of how `temperature` and `Top_p` parameters can be used in different scenarios, here’s a table with example values:
+* To give you an idea of how `temperature` and `Top_p` parameters can be used in different scenarios, here’s a table with example values:
 | Use Case |	Temperature |	Top_p |	Description
 |---|--|--|--|
 | Code Generation |	0.2 |	0.1 |	Generates code that adheres to established patterns and conventions.
 Output is more deterministic and focused.
 Useful for generating syntactically correct code.|